Qigong Healing - Features and Benefits

 To reach higher levels of Qigong where "fine tuning of chi energy" takes place though, requires steady practice over longer periods of time.
 Sometimes this involves celibacy, becoming vegetarian or even giving up all possessions in the process.*

 But, no matter how drastic it may seem, that is exactly where the real fun begins.
-Not only does one become much healthier and live longer but their quality of life greatly improves too.
+Not only does one become much healthier and live longer, but their quality of life greatly improves too.

-They often experience (on a daily base) things like: happiness without reason; total absence of negative thoughts (stress becomes so foreign that they start to wonder why anybody in the world should ever be that way); improved mobility, concentration, memory, clarity of thoughts.
+They often experience (on a daily base) things like: happiness without reason; total absence of negative thoughts (stress becomes so foreign that they start to wonder why anybody in the world should ever be that way); improved mobility, concentration, memory and clarity of thoughts.
 This all leads to an inner peace, love and compassion towards others and joy becomes their constant companion, whatever they do, wherever they go...

-In addition, higher levels of practice lead to the ability to treat other people with their own (or, even better, with the so-called "universal") energy, use their mind to move solid objects around, predict future,...
+In addition, higher levels of practice lead to the ability to treat other people with their own (or, even better, with the so-called "universal") energy, use their mind to move solid objects around, predict the future,...